AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2022-04-29-viewcontroller.md

 hierarchy is formed.
 It is just "drawn" by the `View`'s.
 The `View`'s sole two purposes: rendering and event handling.

-Lets see what we mean using our cows example app.
+Let's see what we mean using our cows example app.
 Again, this doesn't require any library or framework and all apps we deploy today just use the concept, not even [ViewController](https://github.com/ZeeZide/ViewController)